Philmont Council Contingents

 For your Philmont trek, you will follow an assigned "itinerary."
 This itinerary defines which campsites you will go to each night, the programs you will participate in, where you will pick up food, and where water may be found.
 The itinerary will also have side hikes -- these are generally nearby peaks you can climb.

-For the summer of 2015, there are 35 12-Day itineraries and 15 7-Day itineraries defined by Philmont.
+For the summer of 2016, there are 35 12-Day itineraries and 15 7-Day itineraries defined by Philmont.

 Your crew has to select its itinerary from one of the defined itineraries.
-This process begins in March when the Philmont TREKS 2015 Itinerary Guide books are received.
+This process begins in March when the Philmont TREKS 2016 Itinerary Guide books are received.
 There will be separate books for 7-Day and 12-Day expeditions.
-Your book includes a instructions that your crew uses to indicate the top five choices of itineraries that it wants.
-Crews will enter their 5 choices on an internet website (URL, password, and other information will be sent to the contact person on file with Philmont for the crew).
-The website will become operational at 9:00 am MDT Wednesday April 1, 2015 for crews with 608 - 708 expedition numbers and 9:00 am MDT Thursday April 2, 2015 for all other crews.
-The itinerary will be assigned immediately.
+Your book includes a instructions that your crew uses to indicate the top choices of itineraries that it wants.
+Crews will enter their choices on an internet website (URL, password, and other information will be sent to the contact person on file with Philmont for the crew).
+The website will become operational in early April.
+After entering your information and choices, your crew's itinerary will be assigned immediately.

 When picking your itinerary, it is recommended that you try to best fit the itinerary to your crew's interests and abilities.
 You should accurately judge the capability and experience of your crew and select an itinerary that is not too aggressive for them.
 For example, if you have very young, small Scouts in your crew, it is probably not a good idea to pick a "super-strenuous" itinerary.